espocrm/documentation/docs/administration/portal.md

 Portal Users can have a specific *Dashboard Layout*.
 It allows certain users to have a specific layout that differs from the default Portal's layout.

-## Portal Roles
+## Portal roles

 Portal Roles are similar to regular Roles in EspoCRM but with a few distinctions.

 * not-set ‒ Denies access.
 * own ‒ Records created by the user.
 E.g. a portal user created some case and this case is owned by this user.
 * account ‒ Records related to the account the portal user is related to.
-Relation (link) should be named `account` or `accounts`.
 * contact ‒ Records related to the contact the portal user is related to.

-Relation (link) should be named `contact` or `contacts`.
+For custom entity types, to be able to use *account* and *contact* access levels, you need (as of v9.0):

+1. To have a relationship between your entity type and Account/Contact.
+2. To select these relations in the ACL Account Link and ACL Contact Link parameters at Administration > Entity Manager > {Entity Type} > Edit.

 The *Assigned User* and *Teams* fields are read-only for portal users.